 Then we went to the candle-making room.
 When I went to summer camp here, we made candles by dipping the long wick in hot wax in that big vat behind me.
 We had to walk around the room 26 times in a little row, dipping each time we passed the vat, so we made up alphabet games to help us remember how many more times to go before it was a candle.

 Our next stop was the blacksmith shop.
-Since we all play World of Warcraft, we were all pretty excited to see blacksmithing up close and personal.
-Let me just say this: it takes a lot more time in real life than it does in game.
+Since we all play World of Warcraft, we were all pretty excited to see blacksmithing up close and personal, and the variety in the shop was only second to my friend’s available from the Metro Locksmith of Calgary website.
+Let me also just say this: it takes a lot more time in real life than it does in game.
 Wow.
 And this guy was just making nails and hooks, no +300 stamina armor or anything.

 The blacksmith here was making nails for horseshoes.
 It was super neat to see.
 Apparently, there is a Pittsburgh blacksmithing society, and the people who volunteer at Old Economy are members of that, so they actually know what they are doing.